Avon Barksdale: Season 3

 Upon his release from prison, Avon is outraged at how much territory Stringer has lost and gets involved in a gang war with Marlo Stanfield, who has begun to muscle in to the Barksdale territory.
 When Stringer orders two Barksdale "hitters" to ambush Omar as he accompanies his grandmother to church, Avon is angered by the breach of a long-standing truce on Sunday mornings.
 After letting the soldiers responsible wait for hours at headquarters, he orders them to buy Omar's grandmother a new hat.

 Meanwhile, Avon tries to recruit Dennis "Cutty" Wise, a former gang soldier, into his organization.
 Cutty joins the group for a time but soon admits that the game is not in him anymore.
 Avon allows Cutty to retire, and later donates $15,000 to help him start a boxing gym for neighborhood boys.

 Avon and Stringer continue to clash over their conflicting methods of leadership; Proposition Joe tells Stringer that he will withhold his drug supply if the gang war continues, but Avon believes that giving in to Marlo will diminish the Barksdales.
-Avon's relationship with Stringer is damaged irreparably after he finds out the truth about what really happened to D'Angelo, due to McNulty conducting an investigation into D'Angelo's death.
+Avon's relationship with Stringer is damaged irreparably after he finds out the truth about what really happened to D'Angelo, due to McNulty conducting an investigation into D'Angelo's murder.

 In an effort to return Avon to prison, Stringer contacts Major Howard "Bunny" Colvin and reveals where Avon keeps his weapons.
-Meanwhile, Avon reluctantly provides Mouzone with information about Stringer's whereabouts, allowing him and Omar to kill Stringer.
+Meanwhile, Avon reluctantly provides Brother Mouzone with information about Stringer's whereabouts, allowing him and Omar to kill Stringer.
 Avon privately concedes to Slim Charles that he has come around to Stringer's point of view and is tired of "beefing over a couple fuckin' corners".
 Slim retorts that they are already in a war, and even if the premise for it is false, they must still fight on it.

 Based on evidence that Stringer provided to Colvin, the Major Crimes Unit raids Avon's safe house and are able to put weapons and conspiracy charges on all those present.
 Avon's presence constitutes a parole violation, which mandates serving the remaining five years of his sentence.
 Avon ends up in court with all those apprehended during the bust sitting behind him.
-Avon will return to jail for the remaining five years left over from his initial sentence and an additional 25 years for possession of firearms and conspiracy to murder.